jpksh90/HybriDroid/README.md

 ## WALA

 HybriDroid is implemented and integrated in WALA.
-For more details on WALA, see <a href="http://wala.sourceforge.net">the WALA home page</a>.
+For more details on WALA, see <a href="http://wala.sourceforge.net">
+the WALA home page</a>.

 The current version of WALA requires build-tools-26.0.2 of Android sdk.
 If an error occurs in the WALA compilation, download Android sdk and build-tools-26.0.2 as well as add ``android-sdk/tools/bin`` to your PATH.

 ## License